TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 2/Isaiah 2.22.md

 ---

-Cease ye from man, whose breath is in his nostrils; for wherein is he to be accounted of?
+Stop trusting in man, whose breath is in his nostrils; for of what account is he?